The dialogue between art and fashion on display in Forlì

 Bonaveri busts forms on stage for the exhibition 'The Art of Fashion, The Age of Dreams and Revolutions 1789-1968' hosted at the San Domenico Museums: an exhibition of 300 masterpieces, including textiles and paintings, clothes and sculptures.

-Written by Nemo Monti | 31 March 2023
+Words by Nemo Monti | 31 March 2023

 Forlì | From the 18th of March 2023 through to the 2nd of July, the San Domenico Museums in Forlì will host the exhibition ‘The Art of Fashion, The Age of Dreams and Revolutions 1789-1968’ conceived and produced by Fondazione Cassa dei Risparmi of Forlì.
 Directed by Gianfranco Brunelli and curated by Cristina Acidini, Enrico Colle, Fabiana Giacomotti and Fernando Mazzocca, the exhibition is dedicated to the fascinating relationship between art and fashion over three centuries: from the Ancien Régime to the second half of the 20th century.